Palacio Contador Gastón Guelfi

 The Palacio Peñarol Contador Gastón Guelfi, commonly known as Palacio Peñarol, is an indoor sporting arena that is located in Montevideo, Uruguay.
-After the closure of the Cilindro Municipal in 2010, it is the main indoor arena in the country.
-It is mainly used to host basketball games.
-The arena's seating capacity for basketball games is 4,700.
+With a seating capacity for basketball games is 4,700 spectators, it is mainly used to host basketball games.

 It was one of the host arenas for the 2017 FIBA AmeriCup, the official Americas Basketball Championship.

 The arena also contains the club museum and club offices for Club Atlético Peñarol.